remifan/commplax/docs/overview.md

 ## What does the workflow of commplax look like
 ```{thebe-button} Click Here First to Activate Interaction!
 ```
 The activation process may take a while.
-After the clicked button turns **ready**, click the "run" button of the codeblock below, which may take several seconds to install the dependencies.
-Variables and their status are shared across codeblocks, once the last run gets finished you can move to the next codeblock and repeat this 'run-wait-result' loop.
+After the clicked button turns <span style="color:green">**ready**</span>, click the "run" button of the codeblock below, which may take several seconds to install the dependencies.
+Variables and their status are shared across codeblocks, once the current run gets finished you can move to the next codeblock and repeat this 'run-wait-result' loop.

 ### Install commplax and example dataAPI

 ```{code-block}
 :class: thebe